stsrc/stm32_nrf24l01/README.md

 On master side we use nrf24l01 to receive GPS data and HM-10 module to send it to the android phone.

-Android application is located in another repository: [Android application](https://github.com/stsrc/whereIsCat)
+Android application is located in another repository: [whereIsCat](https://github.com/stsrc/whereIsCat)

 ## Repository content: